TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.GhostPlugin/README.md

 ﻿# Accept Bitcoin on Your Ghost Blog Today

 Tired of relying on Stripe for your Ghost platform and want to try something new?
-Do you want to receive payment from your Ghost blog in Bitcoin, of course without an fees and thrid party?
+Do you want to receive payment from your Ghost blog in Bitcoin, of course without an fees and third party?

 Introducing BTCPay Server for Ghost – a plugin that allows you accept bitcoin payments directly on your blog from customers with no fee.

 Monetizing your content should be simple, and free from third-party fees.
-Our integration with Ghost allows you connect your self-hosted BTCPay Server with your
+Our integration with Ghost allows you to connect your self-hosted BTCPay Server with your
 [Ghost blog](https://ghost.org/), enabling you accept Bitcoin payments swiftly and securely.

-With this plugin, you're not just adding a payment gateway;  you're embracing a transparent, and secure way to monetize your content which also keeps you in full control of your funds.
+With this plugin, you're not just adding a payment gateway, you're embracing a transparent, and secure way to monetize your content which also keeps you in full control of your funds.

-Whether you’re receiving donations, selling tiered memberships, or offering event tickets, this integration ensures seamless Bitcoin transactions without third-party fees.
+Whether you’re receiving donations, selling tiered memberships or use it to make a paywall and accept micropayments, this integration ensures seamless Bitcoin payments without third-party fees.

 🔹 Seamless Integration – Connect your Ghost blog to BTCPay Server in just a few clicks.